 A dedicated database user should be created for your work with the 3D City Database.
 This user must have the roles CONNECT and RESOURCE assigned and must own the privileges CREATE SEQUENCE and CREATE TABLE.
-If you plan to do a migration from the 3D City Database v2.1 (see chapter 3.4), the privilege CREATE SYNONYM is also necessary.

 Note: The privileges CREATE SEQUENCE and CREATE TABLE are required for enabling and disabling spatial indexes.
 It is not sufficient to inherit these privileges through a role.